AustinCodingAcademy/alumni-gitbook/home.md

 * Find your place in the community (both within Circle Coding Academy and in the greater tech ecosystem)
 * Feel **empowered** and **confident** throughout the entire process

 In less than 6 months, we want each of you to be in a full-time position that is close to what you're seeking.
-Some of you may already have a tech role offered, others could land one by the time this course wraps up, and some will do side projects for a few months to build a resume before getting the job of their dreams.
+Some of you may already have a tech role offered, others could land one by the time this course wraps up, and some will do side projects for a few months to build a resume before getting the job of your dreams.

 ## Syllabus and Timeline